 …The direct anterior approach, created by California surgeon Dr. Joel M. Matta, is not yet widely available.
 Only as many as 6 percent of orthopedic surgeons nationwide use the new technique, in part …

 The Anterior Approach by Dr. Matta

 MINIMIZING THE TIME FROM REPLACEMENT TO RECOVERY

 Though still uncommonly used in the United States, the popularity of the anterior approach for total hip replacement is rapidly growing because of its definite advantages for patients, even those in need of bilateral procedures.
 Rehabilitation is simplified and accelerated, dislocation risk is reduced, leg length is more accurately controlled, and the incision is small.

 Why, then, is this approach not more widely used by U.S. surgeons?
 There are several reasons: lack of familiarity, traditional teaching, and lack of the necessary instrumentation and equipment.
-The surgery is especially facilitated by a particular operating table with unique capabilities to position the leg.
-This procedure has been perfected and popularized … Read the Rest
+The anterior approach is especially facilitated by the HANA and PROfx operating tables.
+The unique functions of these tables enhance access to the hip through this small, soft tissue preserving incision.

 Read Full Article Here: